- Course Policies

 I. Academic Honesty

-This course will adhere to the Academic Integrity Policy of the Colorado State University General Catalog Student Responsibilities, and the Mechanical Engineering Student Academic Integrity Policy.
-Please review the material at these links.
+This course will adhere to the Academic Integrity Policy of the Colorado State University General Catalog Student Responsibilities.
+Please review the material at this link.
 In short, you are expected to not give, receive, or use any unauthorized assistance for any course work (past exams, homework solutions from past students, online or printed solutions to book problems, etc.).

 The policies below provide